 Stories can be up to 500 words long but as short as you want.
 Your story needs to be typed up but this can be done by a friend, family member or carer.
 Your story must be about a Sheffield landmark of your choice.

 In summary it is again 1000 words, but should include one of these lines at the beginning or within the story:

 Either: The fog hung low, obscuring [landmark of choice] and giving the air an eerie silence

 Or: She stood in/by/on/under [landmark of choice], looking out of place in her all-black ensemble.

 The entry fee is £5.00 per story.
 The closing date is the 1st October.

 There will be a prize to be announced for each of these winners.
 The entry fee gives you access to this event, but it is open to everyone.

 Open to anyone, including members of Sheffield Authors (excepting the judges) - all stories will be anonymised so that the judges won't know who wrote them.

 Short story top tips

-- You have no words to waste in a 500 word story – every single word has to do its share of the work.
+- You don’t have words to waste in a 1000 word story – every single word has to do its share of the work.
 If it doesn’t, get rid – your editing time could well equal your writing time.